EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 Perform this task on LON-CL1.

+*Important:* The installation of the Microosoft.Graph module must be finished.
+If it is not finished yet, use the instructions for Web UI.

 1. Open **Terminal**.
 1. In Terminal, ensure **PowerShell** is shown at the top.
 Sign in to Microsoft Graph.